BlackHawk v2.0: A public code for calculating the Hawking evaporation spectra of any black hole distribution: Content and compilation

-This folder contains all the scripts used to compute the numerical tables mentioned in the following, as well as visualization scripts and a main program for \texttt{SuperIso Relic} \cite{Arbey:2009gu,Arbey:2011zz,Arbey:2018msw}.
-These scripts can be used to generate modified numerical tables for example (see Section~\ref{modifications} and Appendix~\ref{app:tables}).
+\paragraph{\textbf{scripts/ subfolder}} This folder contains all the scripts used to compute the numerical tables mentioned in the following, as well as visualization scripts and a main program for \texttt{SuperIso Relic}~\cite{Arbey:2009gu,Arbey:2011zz,Arbey:2018msw}.
+These scripts can be used to generate modified numerical tables for example (see Appendices~\ref{app:greybody_factors}, \ref{app:fM_tables} and \ref{app:hadronization_tables}).
 They are accompanied by \texttt{README.txt} files explaining how to use them.